jiy310/Demonstration-of-Graph-search-algorithms/README.md

 ## Demonstration-of-Graph-search-algorithms:

-As we known, popular graph search algorithms are DFS, BFS, Dijkstra and A*.
+This program implements some graph search algorithms, such as DFS, BFS, Dijkstra and A*.

 For this program, it simply implements all of these four algorithms and further demonstrates each specialities.